mrayushmehrotra/signalist-server/README.md

 ## Database

-The server uses MongoDB for data persistence with the following models:
+The server uses Convex for data persistence with the following schema:
+- Watchlist items with user associations
-- User (handled by Better Auth)
+- User data (handled by Better Auth)

+## Convex Functions

-- Watchlist items
+- `watchlist.getByUserId` - Get all watchlist items for a user
+- `watchlist.getSymbolsByUserId` - Get watchlist symbols for a user
+- `watchlist.add` - Add item to watchlist
+- `watchlist.remove` - Remove item from watchlist